-- hard (adj.)

-- Old English heard "solid and firm, not soft," also, "difficult to endure, carried on with great exertion," also, of persons, "severe, rigorous, harsh, cruel," from Proto-Germanic *hardu- (cognates: Old Saxon hard, Old Frisian herd, Dutch hard, Old Norse harðr "hard," Old High German harto "extremely, very," German hart, Gothic hardus "hard"), from PIE *kortu- (cognates: Greek kratos "strength," kratys "strong"), suffixed form of root *kar-/*ker- "hard."

-Meaning "difficult to do" is from c.
+hard (adj.) > - Old English heard "solid and firm, not soft," also, "difficult to endure, carried on with great > exertion," also, of persons, "severe, rigorous, harsh, cruel," from Proto-Germanic *hardu- > (cognates: Old Saxon hard, Old Frisian herd, Dutch hard, Old Norse harðr "hard," Old High German > harto "extremely, very," German hart, Gothic hardus "hard"), from PIE *kortu- (cognates: Greek > kratos "strength," kratys "strong"), suffixed form of root *kar-/*ker- "hard." > > Meaning "difficult to do" is from c.
 1200.
-Of water, in reference to the presence of mineral salts, 1650s; of consonants, 1775.
-Hard of hearing preserves obsolete Middle English sense of "having difficulty in doing something."
-In the sense "strong, spiritous, fermented" from 1789 (as in hard cider, etc.), and this use probably is the origin of that in hard drugs (1955).
-Hard facts is from 1853; hard news is from 1938.
-Hard copy (as opposed to computer record) is from 1964; hard disk is from 1978; the computer hard drive is from 1983.
-Hard times "period of poverty" is from 1705.
+Of water, in reference to the presence of mineral salts, > 1650s; of consonants, 1775.
+Hard of hearing preserves obsolete Middle English sense of "having > difficulty in doing something."
+In the sense "strong, spiritous, fermented" from 1789 (as in hard > cider, etc.), and this use probably is the origin of that in hard drugs (1955).
+Hard facts is from > 1853; hard news in journalism is from 1918.
+Hard copy (as opposed to computer record) is from 1964; > hard disk is from 1978; the computer hard drive is from 1983.
+Hard times "period of poverty" is from > 1705.
 Hard money (1706) is specie, as opposed to paper.
 Hence 19c.
-U.S. hard (n.) "one who advocates the use of metallic money as the national currency" (1844).
+U.S. hard (n.) "one who advocates > the use of metallic money as the national currency" (1844).
 To play hard to get is from 1945.
-Hard rock as a pop music style recorded from 1967.
-To do something the hard way is from 1907.

-- hard (adv.)
+Hard > rock as a pop music style recorded from 1967.
+To do something the hard way is from 1907. > > - hard (adv.)